MnCSSJ4x/CASE/README.md

 # CASE: Efficient Curricular Data Pre-training for Building Assistive Psychology Expert Models

 This repository contains the code and data for the paper "CASE: Efficient Curricular Data Pre-training for Building Assistive Psychology Expert Models" presented at EMNLP2024.
+The paper can be found [here](https://arxiv.org/abs/2406.00314)

 ## Authors